-- Backpack labeled with student's name - Daily lunch only if you haven't registered for HHA's lunch program. - Daily HHA Dress Code approved attire - A spare change of HHA Dress Code approved clothes to be kept at school in case of spills or accidents for Kindergarten - 2nd grade.
-(3rd - 8th optional) - Gym shoes Every student will need a pair of gym shoes designated for indoor PE to be kept at school in their lockers - Water bottle labeled with student's name - Headphones compatible with a Chromebook and labeled with a student's name in a ziplock bag.
+- Backpack labeled with student's name - Daily lunch only if you haven't registered for HHA's lunch program. - Daily HHA Dress Code approved attire - A spare change of HHA Dress Code approved clothes to keep at school in case of spills or accidents.
+(Optional) - Gym shoes must be clean with white soles and kept at school in student lockers - Water bottle labeled with student's name - Headphones compatible with a Chromebook and labeled with a student's name in a ziplock bag.
 No earbuds or bluetooth.